 Representative Matters

-First-chaired an eight-week trial for Monsanto Company involving claims brought by seven individuals who alleged their exposure to PCBs caused permanent cognitive and other health effects.
+First-chaired multiple eight-week trials for Monsanto Company involving claims brought by individuals who alleged catastrophic cognitive and numerous health effects were caused by dielectric fluids and plasticizers.

-Participated in the trial teams that obtained multiple defense verdicts in favor of Monsanto Company in multi-plaintiff PCB/non-Hodgkin Lymphoma cases tried in state courts in Missouri and Los Angeles.
+Led and participated in trial teams that obtained multiple defense verdicts in favor of Monsanto Company in multi-plaintiff PCB/non-Hodgkin Lymphoma cases tried in state courts in Missouri and Los Angeles.
 Developed key scientific and medical defenses for this case and dozens of similar cases pending in multiple jurisdictions.

-Obtained a defense verdict for Monsanto Company in the first-ever PCB personal injury cases to be tried to verdict in Alabama.
+Obtained a defense verdict for Monsanto Company in the first-ever PCB cancer cases to be tried to verdict in Alabama.
 Verdict followed the court’s exclusion of dismissed plaintiffs’ key medical causation witnesses prior to and during trial.

-Defended client in federal court in San Jose, California, in more than 250 related lawsuits, including putative class action cases, alleging groundwater contamination arising from historical use of perchlorate.
+Defended client in the Northern District of California in more than 250 related lawsuits, including putative class action cases, alleging groundwater contamination arising from historical use of perchlorate.
 A four-week jury trial resulted in a complete defense verdict in selected bellwether cases.
 All remaining cases resolved favorably for the client.

 Defended a cigarette manufacturer against a certified class of West Virginia smokers seeking medical monitoring for lung cancers and chronic obstructive pulmonary disease (COPD) involving the use of low-dose helical computed tomography (CT) scans and positive electron topography.
 The case resulted in a defense verdict and was identified by the National Law Journal as a “verdict of the week.”